ploomber/doc/doc/apps/chalk-it.md

 ## `Dockerfile`

-You need to provide a `Dockerfile`, you can use this [template](https://github.com/ploomber/doc/blob/main/examples/docker/chalk-it/Dockerfile) to get started.
-The template contains the minimal steps needed for a deployment but you need to modify so it installs any required dependencies and copies your code into the Docker image.
+You just need to use this [template](https://github.com/ploomber/doc/blob/main/examples/docker/chalk-it/Dockerfile) `Dockerfile`:

 ```Dockerfile
 FROM python:3.11